 After figuring out the type and quantity of items that must be available in stock, the procurement department must then create purchase orders.
 Procurement is the acquisition of goods at the best price, in the right amount, and at the right time.

 The procurement process usually involves several stages; purchase requisition, purchase requisition review, purchase requisition review approval, and purchase order submission to suppliers.
 Procurement admins are responsible for checking and recording all the purchases and submitting purchase requests to the procurement manager.

 Procurement will be easier and simpler with the help of a purchasing management system.
 With this software, the purchasing department can create requests for quotations, purchase orders, purchase agreements, and blanket orders instantly.
 Good procurement software even provides portal suppliers to speed up the order procedures.

-The production process is a process in which all raw materials will be turned into finished products.
+The production process, known as a process in which all raw materials, later on, will turn into finished products.
 This process usually involves both human labor and machines.

 Manufacturing downtime can lead to order fulfillment delays and certainly cause customer dissatisfaction.
-Therefore, downtime must be eliminated by ensuring the productivity of labor, machines, and all the equipment.
+Therefore, downtime must get eliminated by ensuring the productivity of labor, machines, and all the equipment.

-After the goods have been produced, they must be stored in the warehouse.
+After it produced goods, they must stored in the warehouse.
 Warehousing involves inbound processing, outbound processing, picking and packing, cross-docking, and stock taking.

-After all the ordered items are picked and packed, then they must be delivered to the customers.
+After all the ordered items picked and packed, then they must delivered it to the customers.
 Couriers and transportation must be prepared in advance so that the orders can be shipped immediately.